 Given our busy lifestyles in the modern world, going away on holiday, taking part in activities after work and maintaining an active lifestyle have all become familiar aspects of life which we often don’t think twice about.
-But when you wear contact lenses, even going away for just a short weekend break can be tricky to plan, as you need to remember to pack the right lenses and allocate time for your eyes to breathe when you’re not wearing them.
+But when you wear contact lenses, even going away for just a short weekend break can be tricky to plan, as you need to remember to pack the right lenses that work for you (visit here to browse a wide range of quality contact lenses and find the right ones for you) and allocate time for your eyes to breathe when you’re not wearing them.
 That’s why packing and using the right kind of contact lenses for your lifestyle is important, whether you regularly like to go to spin class or for a swim.
 Even simple actions like napping can be harder to do when you wear contact lenses.

 Based on insights from Brendan O’Brien, leading optometrist at Vision Direct and member of the General Optical Council, we share the top tips to bear in mind when you’re on the go as a contact lens wearer.